Sociology (SOC)

 Credits: 4

-This course scientifically examines the system of race as it evolved in the United States and its resulting impacts.
-By the end of the course, students should have: an in-depth understanding of the origins of race and racism; be able to identify; explain, and apply various sociological concepts and theories pertaining to race, ethnicity, and racial oppression; and be able to conceptualize, operationalize, and test a line of scientific inquiry about race.
+This course examines the categories of race and ethnicity, and the way these two concepts help us describe historical trends and modern relations.
+By the end of the course.
+Students should have: an in-depth understanding o the origins of race and racism; be able to identify, explain, and apply various sociological concepts and theories pertaining to race, ethnicity, racial oppression; and be able to conceptualize, operationalize, and test a line of scientific inquiry on race.

 Grade Mode: Letter Grading